-Officer Walsh was waked at his residence located at 6019 North Newgard Avenue and his funeral mass was held in Requiem at St. Ignatius Church located at 6559 North Glenwood Avenue.
+Officer Walsh was waked at his residence located at 6019 North Newgard Avenue.
+His funeral mass was held in Requiem at St. Ignatius Church located at 6559 North Glenwood Avenue.
 He was laid to rest on March 11, 1925 in All Saints Catholic Cemetery and Mausoleum, 700 North River Road, Des Plaines, Illinois.
 His grave is located in Grave 1, Lot S 1/2 8, Block 7, Section 12.

 Park Policeman Raymond Earl Walsh, born in October 31, 1896, received his Probationary Appointment to the North Shore Park District Police Department in October, 1923.

 Officer Walsh served in the U.S. Army from April 1, 1917 thru June 8, 1919, was a veteran of World War I and was Honorably Discharged at the rank of Private.
 He served in France on the Meuse-Argonne and St. Mihiel’s fronts, was cited for bravery and awarded the Bronze Cross twice.
 Officer Walsh was survived by his wife, Marie C.; parents: Delia (nee Toomey) and James A. and siblings: James A. “Pal”, age 28 and Loretto.
 He was the first holder of the Tribune Federal Life accident life insurance plan to be killed.
 He applied for the policy and sent in a coupon with $1.00 only one week before his death.
 His mother received a $2,000.00 death benefit payment following his death.